mongodb/docs/source/docs-libmongoc/api/mongoc_change_stream_t/mongoc_change_stream_get_resume_token.rst

 Returns
 -------

-A :ref:`bson:bson_t` that should not be modified or freed.
+A :ref:`bson_t` that should not be modified or freed.

 Returns ``NULL`` if no resume token is available.
 This is possible if the change stream has not been iterated and neither ``resumeAfter`` nor ``startAfter``